-The Hopkins Family Gardens feature several 20′ by 20′ plots that residents line up to register for every March.
+The Hopkins Family Gardens feature several 20 feet by 20 feet plots that residents line up to register for every March.
 The most sought-after plots are those closest to the water source, Nine Mile Creek.

 A Community Affair